Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 • West Thumb Geyser Basin: A stunning collection of geysers and hot springs located on the shores of Yellowstone Lake.

-Upper Loop
+Yellowstone’s Upper Loop

 • Mammoth Hot Springs: A series of limestone terraces that create a unique and beautiful landscape.

-• Tower Fall: One of the best places to look for bears from mid May through early June and home to a picturesque 132-foot waterfall tucked between towering rock formations.
+• Tower Fall: One of the best places to look for bears from mid-May through early June and home to a picturesque 132-foot waterfall tucked between towering rock formations.

-Yellowstone Grand Loop Road Map
+Map of Yellowstone’s Grand Loop Road

 Here’s a map of Yellowstone’s Grand Loop, highlighting attractions and services along the way.